proofit404/dependencies/docs/faq.md

 ```

-Where `get_object` and `get_serializer` were defined?
+Where were `get_object` and `get_serializer` defined?
 We have no idea.
-We are thinking that code below is way better for understanding its
+We believe the code below is way better in the sense of understandability:
-structure.

 ```pycon